Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 4. Elevate the systems bottlenecks
 5. if, in a previous step, a bottleneck has been broken, go back to the beginning.

-A system can only have one bottleneck ^[It is more accurate to say that this system can only have one bottleneck at a time] at a time.
+A system can only have one bottleneck^[It is more accurate to say that this system can only have one bottleneck at a time].
 That is what makes this process iterative.
-If you replace the weakest link in a chain with a stronger one, some other link may become the weakest.
+If you replace the weakest link in a chain with a stronger one, some other link will become the weakest.
 Let's outline an ingress process and look at some data.
 An Ingress process is probably going to look fairly similar at virtually every venue in the world.
-A typical flowchart for and ingress procedure can be seen in figure \@ref(fig:chtengate).
+A typical flowchart for and ingress procedure can be studied in figure \@ref(fig:chtengate).

 <div class="figure">